McKesson logo

 Looking to the Future of Distribution

-With its newest DCs, McKesson remains at the forefront of supply chain innovation.
+With its newest DCs , McKesson remains at the forefront of supply chain innovation.
 As McKesson looks ahead, it continues to embrace new technologies like artificial intelligence and machine-to-machine communication to improve operational excellence.

-“If you look forward 15 years or so, these are the type of facilities that will carry McKesson into the future,” Kleinow says.
+“If you look forward 15 years or so, these are the type of facilities that will carry McKesson into the future,” Kleinow said.
 “We really found the right recipe with these DCs to make that difference and to advance health outcomes for all.”

 <span>An infographic highlights the size, scope and sustainability features of McKesson?s ?ultra-distribution center.'</span>